shlomibitton/SONiC/doc/fw_dump_me/FW-Dump-Me-in-SONiC.md

 A considerable timeout has to be set on socket so that send/recv will not block CLI or daemon if one side unexpectedly terminates.

+## 3.8 Events types

+There are 4 severity levels a "health" event can get:
+* Critical
+* Error
+* Warning
+* Notice

+There are 4 causes a "health" event can get:
+* FW health issue
+* SDK go bit not cleared
+* command interface completion timeout
+* timeout in FW response

-## 3.8 Integration to "show techsupport" command
+## 3.9 Integration to "show techsupport" command

 Running the "show techsupport" command will trigger a new dump taking and include it in the output file.
 In addition, it will include the last dump created (if there is one) as it could be a dump created as a result of a real issue.